Retired Air Force Intel Boss Caught With Hundreds of Top Secret Docs at Home

 Intent is key when considering a prosecution over mishandled documents.
 Criminal charges may be brought when someone “willfully retains” a government document they are not supposed to have, and “fails to deliver it on demand” when asked.
 Last year, NSA employee Mark Robert Unkenholz—who, like Birchum, held a Top Secret/SCI clearance—was charged with willful transmission and retention of national defense information after allegedly sending 13 emails containing government secrets to a woman working in the private sector.
 The case is ongoing.

 Birchum pleaded guilty to one count of willful retention of national defense information, a felony carrying up to 10 years in federal prison.
-It is unclear what, if anything, he was planning to do with the documents he had on hand.
+His guilty plea came 18 days after the FBI first searched Mar-a-Lago, Trump’s home and private club in Palm Beach, seizing some 300 classified documents the government says were improperly retained and stored.
+It is unclear what, if anything, Birchum was planning to do with the documents he had on hand.
+(The two cases are not known to be related in any way.)

 Reached by phone, Birchum’s lawyer suggested there’s a story to tell but declined to provide further details until speaking with his client.
 Claudia Borovina, an NSA spokeswoman, told The Daily Beast in an email, “Unfortunately, we don’t have anything to offer on ongoing litigation.”
 Air Force spokeswoman Capt.
 Rachel Salpietra told The Daily Beast that official policy precluded the service branch from commenting.